-4 A sample lobbying report, shown in the appendix Table A2, filed by Bear Stearns and Co. to the Senate for Public Records (SOPR) documents that the company lobbied to change regulations related to mortgage lending standards for the period January-June 2007.
+3 A sample lobbying report, shown in the appendix Table A2, filed by Bear Stearns and Co. to the Senate's Office of Public Records (SOPR) documents that the company lobbied to change regulations related to mortgage lending standards for the period January-June 2007.

-5 For an analysis of the correlation between fast credit growth and risk, see Dell'Ariccia and Marquez (2006).
+4 Securitization may weaken monitoring incentives leading to lower-quality loans, hence increasing risk in the financial system.
+This is why increasing recourse to securitization may be a sign of riskier loan origination.
+For an analysis of the correlation between fast credit growth and risk, see Dell'Ariccia and Marquez (2006).